-A range of interventions support student needs and are regularly reviewed through constant feedback to ensure they effectively target individual and group needs.
+A range of interventions support student needs and are regularly reviewed through ongoing feedback to ensure they effectively target individual and group needs.

-Debating, sports competitions, arts performances, academic competitions, justice camps, Tournament of Minds and the Frayne Speech Festival provide opportunities for students to extend their knowledge and skills, try new activities and connect with like-minded students and staff.
+Debating, sports competitions, arts performances, academic competitions, justice camps, Tournament of Minds and the Frayne Speech Festival are just some of the co-curricular opportunities on offer to appeal to the wide range of student interests.
+We encourage students to have fun, extend their knowledge and skills and discover something new.

 STEAM is an educational approach to learning that uses Science, Technology, Engineering, the Arts and Mathematics to guide student enquiry, dialogue and critical thinking.

 Students are encouraged to take thoughtful risks, engage in experiential learning, persist in problem-solving, embrace collaboration and work through the Design Thinking process to become the next generation of innovators, educators, leaders and learners.